Tim Lynch, Project SEARCH intern who began employment at CHOC Children’s Hospital in Environmental Services

 These statutory changes, in part, are as follows:

-4646.5 (a) (4) When developing an individual program plan for a transition age youth or working age adult, the planning team shall consider the Employment First Policy…
+4646.5 (a) (4) When developing an individual program plan for a transition-age youth or working-age adult, the planning team shall consider the Employment First Policy.

 4869. (a) (1) In furtherance of the purposes of this division to make services and supports available to enable persons with developmental disabilities to approximate the pattern of everyday living available to people without disabilities of the same age, to support the integration of persons with developmental disabilities into the mainstream life of the community, and to bring about more independent, productive, and normal lives for the persons served, it is the policy of the state that opportunities for integrated, competitive employment shall be given the highest priority for working age individuals with developmental disabilities, regardless of the severity of their disabilities.
 This policy shall be known as the Employment First Policy.

-(3) Integrated competitive employment is intended to be the first option considered by planning teams for working age individuals, but individuals may choose goals other than integrated competitive employment.
+(3) Integrated competitive employment is intended to be the first option considered by planning teams for working-age individuals, but individuals may choose goals other than integrated competitive employment.

-(c) Regional centers shall provide consumers 16 years of age or older, and, when appropriate, their parents, legal guardians, conservators, or authorized representative with information, in an understandable form, about the Employment First Policy, options for integrated competitive employment, and services and supports, including postsecondary education, that are available to enable the consumer to transition from school to work, and to achieve the outcomes of obtaining and maintaining integrated competitive employment.
+(c) Regional centers shall provide consumers 16 years of age or older, and, when appropriate, their parents, legal guardians, conservators, or an authorized representative with information, in an understandable form, about the Employment First Policy, options for integrated competitive employment, and services and supports, including postsecondary education, that are available to enable the consumer to transition from school to work and to achieve the outcomes of obtaining and maintaining integrated competitive employment.

 4868. (d)(1), “Competitive employment” means work in the competitive labor market that is performed on a full–time or part–time basis in an integrated setting and for which an individual is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals who are not disabled.